 12 p.m.
 Hot Chicken and a Cool Park Before Heading Home With a Tired Hound Dog

 Stop in at Hattie B’s Hot Chicken for lunch to sample some of the chicken for which Nashville is famous.
-Pups are welcome to join you on the covered patio while you eat spicy chicken tenders, sandwiches and wings.
+Although there is no table service, pups are welcome to join you on the covered patio while you eat spicy chicken tenders, sandwiches and wings.
 Just be sure to get extra water so you don’t have to drink from the dog bowl!
-Once you’ve finished, head to Edwin Warner Dog Park and let Fido run off any extra energy before you depart Music City.
+Once you’ve finished, head to Gulch Dog Park and let Fido run off any extra energy before you depart Music City.